 This interview is about where Justin is at now.
 How he turned a moment in time where he felt he was no longer able to continue his ambition and aspiration as a North American drum & bass artist into a remarkable debut album that’s both heavily personal and political.
-Above all, it showcases exactly where Justin is at in 2022 creatively and technically.
+Above all, it showcases exactly where Justin is at right now creatively and technically.

-Released earlier last month, Existential has since been nominated in the Best Album category in the Drum&BassArena Awards and includes a single that’s been nominated for a Best Track accolade: Better Than Gold – a track that brazenly fuses country music with D&B and features his uncle on vocals and his father on guitar and mandolin.
+Released October last year, Existential was nominated in the Best Album category in the Drum&BassArena Awards and included a single that was nominated for a Best Track accolade: Better Than Gold – a track that brazenly fuses country music with D&B and features his uncle on vocals and his father on guitar and mandolin.
 This is how personal Existential is for Justin… And that’s before we even acknowledge the fact he learned the guitar himself to make the tune!

 We last spoke in 2019 and it felt like US D&B was really taking off even then.
 Now, though?
 Wow!